Search the Health Library

 I Want To...

 Find a Doctor

 Enter the last name, specialty or keyword for your search below.

-Wilmer Eye Institute at Johns Hopkins is the largest department of ophthalmology in the United States, and is an internationally-recognized research enterprise.
+The Johns Hopkins Wilmer Eye Institute is the largest department of ophthalmology in the United States, and is an internationally-recognized research enterprise.
 Our researchers are thought leaders in the realm of discovery, dedicated to alleviating human suffering from eye disease by transforming ophthalmic care through the application of their innovative research.
 Wilmer receives more funding from the National Eye Institute than any other university system, and is a leading recipient of research funding in the nation.
+Wilmer is a thriving place for basic, clinical and translational research.
 Our collaboration with multidiscplinary, world-renowned experts in fields such as gene therapy, nanotechnology, and stem cell research, have resulted in groundbreaking discoveries and therapies that enable us to change the way the world sees.

 The Center for NanomedicineThe Center for Nanomedicine is a unique translational nanotechnology enterprise that brings engineers, scientists and clinicians together under one roof on translation of novel drug and gene delivery technologies.